-The official school calendar lists a number of "R and R" weekends.
-These are designated as school-wide "no homework" weekends.
-Teachers will not assign homework over these weekends and tests and quizzes will not be administered on the Mondays following.
-It may be the case that a long-term or multi-day project is given well before and due a few days after an "R and R" weekend; students will need to stick to a disciplined work schedule so as to enjoy the well-deserved time off.
+Official "R and R" weekends (usually one a month) are listed on the school calendar.
+These are schoolwide no-homework weekends.
+Teachers will not assign homework over these weekends and tests and quizzes will not be administered on the first school day following an R & R weekend.
+It may be the case that a long-term or multi-day project is given well before and due a few days after an "R and R" weekend; students will need to stick to a disciplined work schedule so as to enjoy the "R and R" time off.